arpitasingh07/sentiment_analysis_app/LITERATURE_SURVEY.md

 ### 1.2 The Cross-Domain Problem

-Here's the tricky part: if you train a model on movie reviews, it might not work well on product reviews or restaurant reviews.
+If you train a model on movie reviews, it might not work well on product reviews or restaurant reviews.
 The vocabularies and writing styles are different across domains.
 This problem is called "domain adaptation" or "cross-domain sentiment analysis" (Blitzer et al., 2007).

 **Example:** A model trained on movie reviews may not perform well when analyzing product reviews, restaurant reviews, or healthcare feedback.
 The vocabularies, writing styles, and sentiment indicators differ significantly across domains.

+**Problem Formalization**

+In cross-domain sentiment analysis, we generally work with two domains:

+Source Domain (Ds) – where labeled sentiment data is available

+Target Domain (Dt) – where little or no labeled data exists

+Let:
+Ds = {(xi, yi)} be labelled examples
+Dt = {xj} be unlabelled examples
+Ps(x) and Pt(x) be the feature distributions in each domain

+The core problem arises because:
+Ps(x)≠ Pt(x) (feature distribution shift)

+and often: Ps(y|x)≠ Pt(y|x) (sentiment meaning changes across domains)

+Goal: Learn a sentiment classifier f(x) using labeled source data such that it performs well on the target domain even though the target data comes from a different distribution.
+This captures the central challenge of cross-domain sentiment analysis:
+Models trained in one domain do not generalize well to another due to domain mismatch.

 ### 1.3 Why Should We Care?